 One objection you will encounter is that English spelling reflects its Greek and Latin origins.
 Etymology shows that spellings have changed as words morphed from one language to another across time and space.
 Why, therefore, should it ossify with us?
 Often spellings of the past were an attempt to represent the pronunciation of the time.
 Although we are not sure of the ancient pronunciation of Latin, for example, it has become rather phonetic.
 Other languages, such as Welsh and Italian, are more phonetic than English.

 Another consideration when changing English Spelling is a little known rule that Cut Speling contravenes (this needs researching to check it’s correct); only function or grammar words in English are less than three letters (e.g. I, it, is, on, etc…).

 What are your most common spelling mistakes?
 Which of them are relatively high-frequency words?
 Which words are misspelled frequently by most people?

 High-frequency words, sometimes referred to as ‘sight’ words (because we see them so often) are not the most frequently misspelled, despite often having very strange spelling, such as ‘enough’.
 The reason is, of course, that we have memorized them.
 However, words that are relatively high-frequency (words that are regularly used), and difficult to spell, are the most frustrating.
 This is where the potential for spelling change exits.

 Vulnerable vocabulary are the low-hanging fruit of spelling change.
 I encourage you to keep a record of the words you have found in this category and how you have spelt them.
 We can use these words for comparison.
-Some of mine so far are (traditional spelling in parentheses) with discussion about either explanations that will help you remember the traditional spelling or possible alternatives that are easier and more logical:
+Some of mine so far are listed below (my spelling in parentheses) with explanations that will help you remember the traditional spelling or possible alternatives that are easier and more logical: